wp-plugins/wp-imageflow2/readme.txt

 = My carousel contains broken images.
 What can I do? =

-If your reflected images don’t show up, you might have a server that generates 404 errors on the reflected images.
+If your reflected images don't show up, you might have a server that generates 404 errors on the reflected images.
 In this case select the option in the settings for strict servers.

+= Is there a way for me to place a tag in my template so that the gallery would be part of it? =

+You can insert any shortcode into a template using this enclosed in standard PHP tags:

+echo do_shortcode('[shortcode option1="value1" option2="value2"]');

+So for WP-Imageflow Plus, just insert something like this:

+echo do_shortcode('[wp-imageflow2 dir="value"]');

 = How can I help support this plugin? =